EgbieAndersonUku1/django-email-sender/docs/index.md

   - Save logs to the database or file via the `EmailLogger` integration.

 - 🔄 **Auto-Reset After Sending**
-  Automatically reset all email fields after sending with `auto_reset=True` to prevent accidental resends.
+  - Automatically reset all email fields after sending with `auto_reset=True` to prevent accidental resends.

 - 📌 **Preserve Specific Fields**
-  Use `preserve_fields` to retain selected fields even after an auto-reset.
+  - Use `preserve_fields` to retain selected fields even after an auto-reset.

 - 🧼 **Individual Field Clearing**
-  Clear only what you need with new methods like `clear_subject()`, `clear_context()`, `clear_to()`, and more.
+  - Clear only what you need with new methods like `clear_subject()`, `clear_context()`, `clear_to()`, and more.

 - ⚙️ **Inclusion/Exclusion Logging**
-  Choose exactly which fields to log (`log_only`) and which to exclude (`log_exclude`) for fine-grained control.
+  - Choose exactly which fields to log (`log_only`) and which to exclude (`log_exclude`) for fine-grained control.

 - 📊 **Custom Log Range**
-  Define a logging range to specify precisely what data is logged, improving privacy and audit clarity.
+  - Define a logging range to specify precisely what data is logged, improving privacy and audit clarity.

 - 🗂 **EmailSenderLogger Class**
-  A dedicated logger class to manage logging behaviour, output types, and integration points.
+  - A dedicated logger class to manage logging behaviour, output types, and integration points.

 - 🧰 **More Utility Methods**
-  Version 2 introduces several new helper methods to simplify template handling, payload inspection, metadata access, and more.
+  - Version 2 introduces several new helper methods to simplify template handling, payload inspection, metadata access, and more.

   _Check the full documentation for all available methods and usage examples._

+---

 ## Features

 - 🛠️ **Custom logger integration**
-  Plug in your own logger for full control over log formatting and output.
+  - Plug in your own logger for full control over log formatting and output.
 Easily log email activities to files or databases.

 - 🗂️ **Database logging support**
-  Integrate email logs directly into your database via the `EmailLogger`, with easy-to-configure log models.
+  - Integrate email logs directly into your database via the `EmailLogger`, with easy-to-configure log models.

 - 🔗 **Chainable API**
-  Fluent, easy-to-use API for configuring email attributes — e.g., `.to()`, `.from_address()`, `.subject()`, `.context()`, etc.
+  - Fluent, easy-to-use API for configuring email attributes — e.g., `.to()`, `.from_address()`, `.subject()`, `.context()`, etc.

 - 🔄 **Auto-reset**
-  Automatically reset all fields after sending an email, keeping your instance clean for reuse.
+  - Automatically reset all fields after sending an email, keeping your instance clean for reuse.

 - 🧼 **Field clearing and preservation**
-  Clear individual fields (e.g., subject, recipients, templates) or preserve them between email sends.
+  - Clear individual fields (e.g., subject, recipients, templates) or preserve them between email sends.

 - 🧼 **logging including inclusion/exclusion**
- Chose what fields you would like to log (e.g., subject, recipients, templates)
+ - Chose what fields you would like to log (e.g., subject, recipients, templates)

 - 📨 **HTML and plain text templates**
-  Send both HTML and plain-text emails with rich template support for flexibility.
+  - Send both HTML and plain-text emails with rich template support for flexibility.

 - 🧩 **Lightweight & easy integration**
-  Simple to integrate into any Django project without unnecessary complexity.
+  - Simple to integrate into any Django project without unnecessary complexity.

 - 🧱 **Clean architecture & folder structure**
-  Encourages good code practices with reusable components and clear folder organization.
+  - Encourages good code practices with reusable components and clear folder organization.

 - 🧬 **Subclassing & functional abstractions**
-  Extensible through subclassing or functional abstractions for maximum flexibility.
+  - Extensible through subclassing or functional abstractions for maximum flexibility.

 - 🧪 **Testable and extendable**
-  Designed with testability in mind, making it easy to write unit and integration tests.
+  - Designed with testability in mind, making it easy to write unit and integration tests.

+---

-## Sample code comparision
+## Sample code comparision V1 vs V2

-##### Sample Code Comparison: Version 1 vs Version 2

 **Version 1 (Classic Usage)**